-From inception through ~~March 31, 2024~~ ~~June 30, 2024~~, we have raised net cash of approximately \$430.9 million from private and public offerings of preferred stock, common stock, prefunded warrants and tranche rights.
-As of ~~March 31, 2024~~ ~~June 30, 2024~~, we had cash and cash equivalents of approximately ~~\$97.3 million~~ ~~\$79.7 million~~.
-With these funds, ~~we expect to be able~~ the Company does not have adequate liquidity to fund ~~our~~ its operations ~~beyond~~ for at least twelve months from the ~~date~~ issuance of these consolidated financial statements without raising additional capital and such actions are not solely within the control of the issuance Company.
-If the Company is unable to obtain additional capital, it would have a material adverse effect on the operations of the accompanying condensed consolidated financial statements.
-Company, its clinical development program, and the Company may have to cease operations altogether.
+From inception through June 30, 2024 September 30, 2024, we have raised net cash of approximately \$430.9 million from private and public offerings of preferred stock, common stock, prefunded pre-funded warrants and tranche rights.
+As of June 30, 2024 September 30, 2024, we had cash and cash equivalents of approximately \$79.7 million \$59.1 million.
+With these funds, the Company does not have adequate liquidity to fund its operations for at least twelve months from the issuance of these consolidated financial statements without raising additional capital and such actions are not solely within the control of the Company.
+If the Company is unable to obtain additional capital, it would have a material adverse effect on the operations of the Company, its clinical development program, and the Company may have to cease operations altogether.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.